lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Self-taught web dev.
 Through Perl, PHP, JavaScript and Python I got into Elixir.
-Done twenty years of programming.
+I've done twentyfive years of programming, mostly for the web.
 I've worked professionally with Elixir for four years, used it for six.
 I have learned it, used it, taught it, recruited for it and contributed to it in various way.